 Caroline Newheiser: Proverbs 18:17 says, “The one who states his case first seems right until the other comes and examines him.”
 We need to recognize that there are two sides to a problem.
 This is important in counseling because you may hear one side of the case and that person wants to convince you that they are right, and yet, you need to be aware to help others by listening to the other side.
 We also want to realize that with many words, transgression is unavoidable.
 Like you already mentioned, it is a sin that comes out of a heart of looking at the negative side of someone.
 So to protect our hearts, we want to move into, “Lord, change my heart so that I can not have to control myself so much with my words, it’ll come out naturally positive speech.”
 Like Ephesians 4:29, “Let no unwholesome word come out of your mouth, but only what is for edification building up others according to the need of the moment.”

 Dale Johnson: You know those awkward moments when you’re engaged in conversation with someone and you can tell this is going in a direction where a gossip is right on the cusp and they’re beginning to go down that road to gossip?
 What do you do in situations like that?
-What are ways that we, in normal, informal fellowship with other people, can we stop this process of gossip?
+What are ways that we, in normal, informal fellowship with other people, can stop this process of gossip?

 Caroline Newheiser: That’s a great question.
 I like it because we want to talk about what to do practically.
-One thing you could say is, “I don’t really need to hear about this,” or, “Let’s talk about something else I don’t need to know that,” or, “you’re really speaking negatively about someone, so have you spoken with them about it?” which is the Matthew 18, you go and talk to your brother first before you tell others.
+One thing you could say is, “I don’t really need to hear about this,” or, “Let’s talk about something else; I don’t need to know that,” or, “You’re really speaking negatively about someone, so have you spoken with them about it?” which is the Matthew 18, you go and talk to your brother first before you tell others.

 Dale Johnson: Most of the time when we speak negatively about someone else, it’s often because that’s a disposition of our heart.
 That’s the way we’re looking at other people.
 One of the ways that we can help to change even our own hearts and the hearts of those that we work with is, instead of being negative about all the things that they see, begin to think about things from a positive perspective.
 Begin to look at what God has done that is good in that person or what God has done that is helpful from that person.
 What are some Scriptures that tell us to think about people in that way?

-Caroline Newheiser: 1 Corinthians 13:7 says, “Love hopes all things.”
+Caroline Newheiser: First Corinthians 13:7 says, “Love hopes all things.”
 I take that to mean you put the best spin on what they are saying or their motives.
 Gossip is talking a lot about motives.
 We think we know why somebody did something, and yet, the Lord says to speak truth to one another; He is truth.

 Dale Johnson: One of the things that you’re saying there is, when we gossip, we’re actually acting as though we’re the judge of all the earth; we have made this judgment call on what we believe to be true about that person in that particular moment.
-We know the truth about who God is, and that’s his role.
-Talk for a second about his role as the judge in matters just like this.
+We know the truth about who God is, and that’s His role.
+Talk for a second about His role as the judge in matters just like this.